Type of Conflict

 q.
 Burma Students Democratic Front.
 Signed a ceasefire agreement in 2013.

 r.
-Harakah al-Yaqin Rohingya (HaR) (Arabic: “Faith Movement”): HaR was created in 2012 after anti-Muslim riots killed 200 people and displaced over 120,000, mostly Muslim, residents of Rakhine.
+Arakan Rohingya Salvation Army (ARSA) (formerly known as Harakah al-Yaqin Rohingya – “Faith Movement”): HaR was created in 2012 after anti-Muslim riots killed 200 people and displaced over 120,000, mostly Muslim, residents of Rakhine.
 The insurgency group is comprised primarily of Rohingya men from the northern area of Rakhine.
 HaR is said to receive intelligence and funding from sources in Saudi Arabia.
 HaR is led by Rohingya émigrés living in Saudi Arabia and Saudi Arabian leaders – some of whom are thought to have guerrilla war training and tactical experience in Afghanistan and Pakistan.
 Local recruits, including Rohingya men from Bangladesh, are given basic training and organised into village-level cells led predominantly by young Islamic clerics (International Crisis Group).
+Al-Yaqin (Faith Movement) was renamed the Arakan Rohingya Salvation Army (ARSA).
+ARSA was responsible for the August 25, 2017 attack.
+The Myanmar government refers to them as terrorists (CNN).

 Other groups include: Myanmar National Democratic Alliance Army, Mongko Defense Army (MKO), National Democratic Alliance Army, Kachin Defence Army, Pao National Organization, Palaung State Liberation Party, Kayan National Guard, Karenni Nationalites People’s Liberation Front, Kayan New Land Party, Shan Nationalities People’s Liberation Organization.